Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 During the lock-down, schools in Johannesburg will see a partial lock-down.
 This means that students will be restricted to their buildings, but they will still be able to leave and re-enter as they please.
 The police will enforce this lock-down.
 Police will stand guard outside schools to make sure that students do not leave the premises and re-enter them without permission.
 Parents who live outside the area covered by the lock-down and wish to pick-up their children from school should do so during non-school hours.

-See Also How To Get A State Lawyer In South Africa
+See Also How To Watch ESPN in South Africa For Free

 Other Consequences of a Lockdown